You are new to tennis and want to buy the best tennis balls for beginners? then you are at the right place to get yourself guided.

-If you want to start tennis for the first time or fed up from existing balls and want to buy a new tennis ball then this brief and informative article is for you.
+If you want to start tennis for the first time or are fed up with existing balls and want to buy a new tennis ball then this brief and informative article is for you.

-Tennis ball is specifically designed for tennis game.
-Recreational or Occasional tournaments/ games can adopt any color of ball.
-But in standard or international matches fluorescent yellow (Which some people call as green or maybe fluorescent green as well) is used.
+The tennis ball is specifically designed for tennis games.
+Recreational or Occasional tournaments/ games can adopt any color of the ball.
+But in standard or international matches fluorescent yellow (Which some people call green or maybe fluorescent green as well) is used.

 It’s made from pressurized core rubber material covered by high-quality cloth i.e. fibrous felt.
-The cloth is mixed up by wool and nylon.
+The cloth is mixed up with wool and nylon.

 You may be Interested